MATH 221: Calculus I

 Moreover, while it is not required that you complete a handwritten version of WeBWorK assignments, it is strongly encouraged.
 Writing a problem out by hand, showing all calculation steps, and keeping them collected in a notebook will greatly assist you as you prepare for exams.

-Exams: There will be two Midterm Exams and one Final Exam.
+Exams: There will be three Midterm Exams and one Final Exam.
 Exams are closed book, closed notes, closed friends, and open brain.
-Cell phones, iPods, and other electronic devices will NOT be permitted in exams.
-Whether or not calculators are allowed on an exam will be determined at a later time.
+Calculators, cell phones, and other electronic devices will NOT be permitted in exams.

 Quizzes and Class Participation: There will be occasional, unannounced quizzes in class to make sure students are understanding and keeping up with the course material.
 Quizzes will be based on material from homework and previous lectures.
 It is also imperative that you keep up with reading the textbook.
 NO MAKE-UP QUIZZES WILL BE GIVEN.
 Class participation will be based on your willingness to ASK and ANSWER questions in class.